Qualifying for Content ID

 If accepted to use the Content ID tools, applicants will be required to complete an agreement explicitly stating that only content with exclusive rights can be used as references.
 Additionally, accepted applicants will need to provide the geographical locations of exclusive ownership, if not worldwide.

 Content ID applicants may be rejected if other tools better suit their needs.
 These other tools include the copyright notification web form and the Content Verification Programme (CVP).
-More information about content management options can be found here.
+More information about content management options may be found here.